General Tort Defense

-Katia is an active member of the American Immigration Lawyers Association (AILA).
-She advises U.S. employers of foreign workers on the employment-based visa petition process (EB visa categories).
-She also advises foreign workers and students desiring to enter the U.S. workforce legally through the nonimmigrant visa process.
+Katia is a member of the American Immigration Lawyers Association (AILA).
+She advises U.S. employers regarding compliance with the employment eligibility verification process (Form I-9 process).
+She also advises employers of foreign workers on the employment-based visa petition process (EB visa categories).
+Katia also assists not only U.S. employers, but also foreign workers and students desiring to enter the U.S. workforce legally, in connection with the nonimmigrant worker visa process (including H visas).
 A native of Haiti, Katia herself came to the United States on a student visa (F-1).
 Her transition of status from F-1 to legal permanent resident and, ultimately, naturalized citizen uniquely qualifies her to help U.S. companies and foreign workers and students navigate the complex and often lengthy immigration process.
-Driven by her own experience and passion to facilitate and empower the employment of foreign labor in the United States within the guidelines provided by law, Katia has dedicated her career to assisting American companies and foreign workers with their immigration needs.
+Driven by her own experience and passion to facilitate and empower the employment of foreign labor in the United States within the guidelines provided by law, Katia proudly devotes her career to assisting American companies and foreign workers with their immigration needs.

 Expressing herself in her maternal tongue (i.e., French), Katia relates that: